Where is hot in April in Europe

 |Country||Destination||Average highs||Average hours of sun|

 The Mediterranean island of Cyprus is about as far south as you can get before you bump into the Middle East.
 In fact, it’s on a similar latitude to Lebanon and Tunisia.
 After that long flight, you can look forward to near-guaranteed hot weather.
-However, at this time of year it’s good to explore the island rather than just lie on a sunbed.
-This range of holiday experiences includes fly-drives and a self-guided walking holiday.
+If you want to enjoy the beautiful countryside rent one of these villas.
+If you don’t want to stay in one place, try a fly-drive or a self-guided walking holiday.

 The most southerly of the Greek islands, Crete is a large island with a huge variety of holiday options.
 Avoid the resort of Malia, which is full of boozy young Brits, and head to one of the pretty resorts such as Chania, or head into the countryside where you should stay at a boutique hotel.
 There is lots of good walking on the island, most famously the Samaria Gorge, and it’s worth renting a car to explore some of the island (it’s big, so don’t be too ambitious).
-The food is excellent and the people very friendly.
+The food is excellent and the people are friendly.
 If you get a chance to visit during Orthodox Easter, that can be very exciting.
+April is a perfect time to see the wildflowers: check out this group walking holiday in Western Crete.
+See more about the hottest Greek islands in April.

 3. Southern Turkey

 Turkey is a vast country.
 If you visit Istanbul in April you can expect temperatures of 16ºC but head to the south – the Aegean Coast – and you’ll enjoy highs of around 22ºC and more.
 This part of Turkey can be sensational in April, with sparkling seas (a bit chilly for swimming), lovely sunsets and wild flowers on the hillsides.
-Best resorts include Kalkan, Kas, the Bozburun Peninsula, Akyaka, Dalyan and Islamlar.
+The best small resorts include Kalkan and Fethiye.
+See the hottest places to stay in Turkey in April.

 4. Malta and Gozo